 Menendian has trained ...
 More >

-Edward "Ted" Miguel is a professor of economics and director of the Center of Evaluation for Global Action at UC Berkeley.
+At Berkeley, Edward "Ted" Miguel is Oxfam Professor in Environmental and Resource Economics and faculty director of the Center of Evaluation for Global Action.
 His expertise is global economic development, with a focus on Africa.

-Miguel’s main research focus is African economic development, including the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; and interactions between health, education, and ...
+Miguel’s main research focus is African economic development, including the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; and interactions ...
 More >

-Line Mikkelsen is an assistant professor of linguistics who works on the syntax, semantics, and morphology of natural languages and the relations between these.
-She has a long-standing interest in philosophy of language and is affiliated with the department of philosophy.
-She is the author of Copular Clauses: Specification, Predication and Equation.
-Mikkelsen received her Ph.D. in linguistics at UC Santa Cruz in 2004, and in ...
-More >
+Line Mikkelsen is an associate professor of linguistics who works on the syntax, semantics, and morphology of natural languages and the relations between these.
+She has a longstanding interest in philosophy of language and is affiliated with the department of philosophy.

 Carol Mimura is the assistant vice chancellor for Intellectual Property & Industry Research Alliances (IPIRA) at UC Berkeley and former head of the campus’s Office of Technology Licensing.
 Under her direction, Berkeley’s socially responsible licensing initiative has made it possible for campus researchers — including, notably, synthetic-biology pioneer Jay Keasling — to get the benefits of their work into the ...
 More >

-Don A. Moore is an associate professor in Management of Organizations at the Haas School of Business.
+Don A. Moore is a professor of Management of Organizations at the Haas School of Business.
 He studies human overconfidence, including when people think they are better than they actually are, when people think they are better than others, and when people are too sure they know the truth.
-Understanding the psychological origins of overconfidence sheds light on its implications for human decisions, as well as for ...
+Understanding the psychological origins of overconfidence sheds light on its implications for human decisions, as well as for organizations and ...
 More >

-Greg Niemeyer is an associate professor of new media art, in art practice and an executive board member at the Berkeley Center for New Media.
+Greg Niemeyer is an associate professor of new media art, in art practice and director at the Berkeley Center for New Media.